 The governments of Denmark, Germany, the Netherlands, Sweden and Norway have announced that by July 2022 they will formally propose to the European Chemicals Agency (Echa) that PFAs be restricted under REACH legislation.
 The proposal aims to prohibit the production, marketing and use of these substances throughout Europe.
 The rules is likely to take effect from around 2025.

 Many innovations are continuing in the search for alternative materials that offer proper grease resistant barriers to replace PFAs.

 And some takeaway food chains has claimed to eliminate intentionally added PFAS from all newly produced packaging.

 How about the unintentional presence of PFAS in food packaging when the contamination has already occurred somewhere along the supply chain ?

 Is there such a thing as PFAs free packaging ?

 What is the implication of the use of PFAS in food packaging on the environment ?

 What is the latest update on REACH restriction of PFAs ?

-Have your questions answered and more at this one day comprehensive conference and meet the speakers to clarify your doubts
+Have your questions answered and more at this conference and meet the speakers to clarify your doubts

 - Upcoming REACH restriction of PFAS: status and context (EU Chemicals Strategy for Sustainability)